Kabi10/Kabi10/README.md

 ## 🚀 About Me

-I'm a passionate **Full-Stack Developer** with expertise in modern web technologies, specializing in building scalable, user-centric applications.
-Currently focused on creating innovative solutions that solve real-world problems through clean, efficient code.
+I'm a passionate **Full-Stack Developer** and **AI Researcher** with expertise in modern web technologies, specializing in building scalable, user-centric applications.
+With a Bachelor of Science degree and published research in AI ethics and mental health, I bridge the gap between cutting-edge technology and real-world impact through clean, efficient code.

 - 🔭 **Currently Working On**: [RateMyEmployer](https://github.com/Kabi10/ratemyemployer) - A comprehensive employer review platform with AI-powered insights
+- 🎓 **Research Focus**: AI ethics, mental health applications, and responsible AI development
+- 📚 **Publications**: Research papers on "AI in Mental Health, Ethics, and Manipulation" (2024)
 - 🌱 **Learning**: Advanced system design, AI integration, and enterprise-scale architecture
-- 💼 **Open To**: Full-time opportunities, freelance projects, and collaborative ventures
+- 💼 **Open To**: Full-time opportunities, research collaborations, and innovative projects
 - 🎯 **Goal**: Contributing to impactful projects that make a difference in people's lives
 - 📍 **Location**: Available for remote work globally
 - 🌐 **Portfolio**: [kabilan.io](https://kabilan.io)